-A Balanced Scorecard diagram can be created at any level

-from an organization level through to an initiative (project) level and any number of diagrams can be created.
-The diagrams and the elements they contain can be placed into a Package at appropriate levels in the Browser window.
-The Toolbox page for the diagram comes with a time saving Balanced Scorecard pattern that can be used to create the elements and the diagram ready for the analyst to complete.
-All four dimensions are supported and Objectives, Measures, Targets and Initiatives can be added as text and formatted as required.
+A Balanced Scorecard diagram can be created at any level, from Organization level through to Initiative (project) level, and any number of diagrams can be created for a project.
+The diagrams and the elements they contain can be placed into a Package at an appropriate level in the Browser window.
+The Toolbox page for the diagram comes with a time-saving Balanced Scorecard pattern that can be used to create the elements and the diagram, ready for the analyst to complete.
+All four dimensions are supported; Objectives, Measures, Targets and Initiatives can be added as Text and formatted as required.
+Using the Pattern you would not need to add more elements or connectors, other than for annotation if required.

-Learn More: Balanced Scorecard Diagram
+Learn More: Balanced Scorecard

-Enterprise Architect has a powerful and flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
+Enterprise Architect's documentation generator can produce DOCX and RTF Word Processor files, PDF and HTML reports.
 Any Balanced Scorecard stored in the repository can be conveniently generated and included in documentation.
 The formatting used to describe the Objectives, Measures Targets and Initiatives can also be carried through to the documentation.
 A sophisticated template facility exists that provides a range of in-built templates and allows the user to create their own templates, defining styles, images and a wide range of other formatting options.
+Learn More: Documentation